Dyeing Rainbow Silks with Kool-Aid

 2) PREPARE DYE

 While the silk is soaking, prepare your dye baths.
-First place the kool-aid powder into the bowl, then add very hot water (I use a tea kettle and heat it to almost boiling), and a splash of vinegar.
+First, place the Kool-Aid powder into the bowl, then add very hot water (I use a tea kettle and heat it to almost boiling), and a splash of vinegar.
 You'll want enough water to color the silk when it's sitting in the bowl.
-For us that was about 2 cups of water.
-Use a spoon to gently stir and dissolve the powder.
+For us, that was about 2 cups of water.
+Use a spoon to stir and dissolve the powder gently.

 3) SILK into DYE

-Remove silk from the water and use clothespins to divide into sections.
-Then gently place each section in the dye.
-After the whole silk is sitting in the dye, use a spoon to gently press the silk into the water.
+Remove the silk from the water and use clothespins to divide it into sections.
+Then, gently place each section in the dye.
+After the whole silk is sitting in the dye, use a spoon to press the silk into the water gently.
 You can also use the spoon to pour dye onto the parts between the two bowls.
 Let it sit in the dye until it reaches the desired color.
-(Three to four minutes is usually sufficient but there isn't harm in leaving it the dye longer.)
+(Three to four minutes is usually sufficient, but there isn't harm in leaving it longer.)
 The water will start to lose color as the dye moves from the water onto the silk.

 4) RINSE & HANG